springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 ### Graph-tool

-Graph-tool [@peixoto_graph-tool_2014] is a python package that serves as an alternative to networkx.
-Many of its underlying processes are written in C++, so it is often much faster than networkx.
+The Python package Graph-tool [@peixoto_graph-tool_2014] serves as a networkx alternative.
+Its underlying processes are written in C++, so it is often much faster.

 Graph-tool has a number of built-in dynamic models, including the SIS, SIR, and SIRS models.
 The disease models are currently available only in discrete-time versions.

-The documentation for these disease models is available at https://graph-tool.skewed.de/static/doc/dynamics.html.
+The disease model documentation is available at https://graph-tool.skewed.de/static/doc/dynamics.html.

 ### EpiModel

-EpiModel [@jenness:EpiModel] is an R package that can handle SI, SIS, and SIR disease spread.
-It is possible to extend EpiModel to other models.
+The R package EpiModel [@jenness:EpiModel] can handle SI, SIS, and SIR disease spread.
+It is possible to extend EpiModel to other processes.
 EpiModel is built around the StatNet package.
-More details about EpiModel are available at https://www.epimodel.org/
+More details are available at https://www.epimodel.org/